BERT-ASC: Auxiliary-Sentence Construction for Implicit Aspect Learning in Sentiment Analysis: Introduction

-The remaining of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section \ref{sec:related_work} reviews related work.
-Section \ref{sec:approach} describes the propose solution.
-Section \ref{sec:experiments} presents the experimental settings and empirically evaluates the performance of the proposed solution.
+Section \ref{sec:approach} describes {the} proposed solution.
+Section \ref{sec:experiments} presents the experimental settings and {empirically} evaluates the performance of the proposed solution.
 Finally, we conclude this paper with Section \ref{sec:conclusion}.